 Probation is court-ordered supervision that allows a defendant to remain in the community rather than serving his or her sentence in jail or prison.

-> A judge will give a probationer specific terms to follow for a designated period of time, which often include:
+What if you have negotiated a probation sentence?
+How do you know what conditions you will be required to complete?
+In Texas, a judge will give a probationer specific terms to follow for a designated period of time, which often include:

-> - Maintaining a job
+- Maintaining a job

 - Avoiding drug or alcohol use

 - Passing random drug testing

 Essentially, probation is an opportunity for low-level offenders to prove to the court that they can rehabilitate themselves while living and working in the community by avoiding violations.

 Understanding The Difference Between Straight Probation And Deferred Adjudication

 When examining Texas probation law, it is important to know that there are two options: Straight Probation and Deferred Adjudication.
 The main difference between the two options is that Straight Probation is a type of probation that results in a conviction that is permanently on your criminal record.

 If you receive a straight probation, a judge will sentence you to specific jail or prison sentence and then probate that sentence for a specified period of time.
 For misdemeanor cases, the maximum term of probation is 2 years.
 For felony crimes, the maximum term of probation is 10 years.